-If you live in an area where you can’t quite wedge your car into the half a parking spot left over from the lunkhead who has taken up 1.5 spots, then the iQ is your set of wheels.
+Although it might be a small niche in North America, the need to fit in the tiniest parking spots and wind through narrow streets is the iQ’s greatest asset.
 It’s barely 10 feet long (roughly a foot longer than a smart fortwo) and has space, but not necessarily room, for four people.
-However, the person sitting directly behind the driver will have to be sufficiently flexible of to sit cross-legged for extended periods.
+The person sitting directly behind the driver will have to be sufficiently flexible of to sit cross-legged for extended periods.
 That’s because this so-called “micro subcompact” offers a unique seating arrangement, with the driver’s chair positioned a few inches aft of the front passenger seat.
 This allows for reasonable legroom available behind the shotgun position, but barely any behind the driver.
-For all practical purposes, the iQ is a three-person proposition, but it still handily beats the fortwo.
+For all practical purposes, the iQ is a three-person proposition, but it still handily beats the Smart.
 With three people aboard, there’s a mere mail slot’s worth of storage space that’s accessible through the hatch opening.
 With the back seat folded, stashing a couple of sets of golf clubs or full-size suitcases would not be out of the question.
 Yes, it’s small, but there’s nothing minimal about the 11 airbags strategically located about the cabin, including the first-ever rear-window airbag plus driver and front-passenger knee and seat-cushion airbags.
 Keeping the iQ on the go is a 1.3-liter four-cylinder engine that generates 94 horsepower and 89 pound-feet of torque.
 Considering the car’s modest 2,100-pound curb weight, it’s likely all that’s needed for most urban driving scenarios.
-The 1.3 is mated to a continuously variable transmission.
-The $16,000 iQ arrives in a well-equipped state, which means it costs a bit more than some larger competitors such as the Nissan Versa Note.
+The $16,300 iQ arrives in a well-equipped state, which means it costs a bit more than some larger competitors such as the Nissan Versa Note.
 Standard gear includes air conditioning, keyless remote entry, power windows and outside mirrors and a leather-wrapped adjustable steering wheel with audio controls.
-Also standard is a new 6.1-inch touch-screen display audio system that’s rolling out through the Scion line.
+Also standard is a 6.1-inch touch-screen display audio system that’s rolling out through the Scion line this season.
 Options include a navigation system, 16-inch alloy wheels, extra body plastic and TRD (Toyota Racing Development) lowering springs and front sway bar.
-And the iQ is finally getting into the Scion Special Edition mode with the Monogram Series, with two-tone paint, alloy wheels and — of course — monogrammed floor mats.
-It costs only $800 more than the base iQ, but there will only be 150 produced.